Radio Free Albemuth (film): Plot

-The story is set in an alternate reality America circa 1985 under the authoritarian control of President Fremont.
-It makes liberal references to the collected works of Philip K. Dick.
+In an alternate reality, circa 1985, the United States of America are under the authoritarian control of President Fremont.

-Berkeley record store clerk Nick Brady (Jonathan Scarfe) lives modestly with his wife Rachel (Katheryn Winnick) and their infant son.
+Berkeley record store clerk Nick Brady lives modestly with his wife Rachel and their infant son.
 Nick has been experiencing strange visions and dreams.
-He confides in Rachel and his best friend, science-fiction writer Philip K. Dick (Shea Whigham).
+He confides in Rachel and his best friend, science-fiction writer Philip K. Dick.
 Nick calls the source of his visions VALIS (Vast Active Living Intelligence System).

 One recurring symbol that he has been seeing is an ichthys.
 While he and Phil sit at a table, an orbiting satellite shoots a pink laser directly into Nick's head.
 He rushes his son to the ER, convinced that he has an inguinal hernia.
 The skeptical doctor is stunned to find that Nick is right.
 Nick has subsequent visions that tell him that he should relocate to Los Angeles, where he lands a job at a record label.

 Philip is visited by two members of FAP (Friends of the American People).
 They press him for information about Nick's visions.
 The female FAP agent returns and sleeps with Philip.
 After their liaison, she pretends to be underage, hoping to coerce him into revealing what Nick is seeing from VALIS.
 Philip refuses to divulge anything about Nick.

-Meanwhile, Nick has a dream where a woman (Alanis Morissette) is singing.
+Meanwhile, Nick has a dream where a woman is singing.
 During the dream, someone comments that there is something about her singing that seems subversive.
 Eventually, the woman turns up at Nick's record label, looking for a clerical job.
 She introduces herself as Sylvia, and Nick just assumes that she is a singer.
 Sylvia gradually reveals that she also receives visions from VALIS.
 She explains that there are several thousand people who receive transmissions from the orbiting satellite, and they are very loosely organized as a secret society.

 The Russian government blows up the orbiting VALIS satellite, and Sylvia explains that it will take another 100 years for a replacement satellite to arrive.
 She writes a song with subliminal lyrics about VALIS.
 Nick forces The Fisher Kings to record the song, despite their total lack of interest in it.
 When they debut the song at a club, Nick explains to Philip how the subliminal messages are encoded in the recording.

 FAP arrest Nick and Philip.
 They waste little time in executing Nick, as well as Sylvia.
 The film ends with Philip in prison, writing about Nick's VALIS experience.
 While he is working in a field one day, some teenagers gawk at the prisoners and laugh.
 Their boombox is playing Sylvia's subliminal song, and Philip realizes that the secret society found a way to get the song out, despite FAP's best efforts.